Diana, Princess of Wales: Engagement and wedding

 Diana became Princess of Wales at age 20 when she married Charles, then 32, on 29 July 1981.
-The wedding was held at St Paul's Cathedral, which offered more seating than Westminster Abbey, a church that was generally used for royal weddings.
-The service was widely described as a "fairytale wedding" and was watched by a global television audience of 750 million people while 600,000 spectators lined the streets to catch a glimpse of the couple en route to the ceremony.
+The wedding was held at St Paul's Cathedral, which offered more seating than Westminster Abbey, a church generally used for royal weddings.
+The service was widely described as a "fairytale wedding" and was watched by a global television audience of 750 million people, while 600,000 spectators lined the streets.
 At the altar, Diana inadvertently reversed the order of his first two names, saying "Philip Charles" Arthur George instead.
-She did not say she would "obey" him; that traditional vow was left out at the couple's request, which caused some comment at the time.
+She also did not say she would "obey" him; that traditional vow was left out at the couple's request, which caused comment at the time.
 Diana wore a dress valued at £9,000 with a 25-foot (7.62-metre) train.
 Within a few years of the wedding, the Queen extended Diana visible tokens of membership in the royal family, lending her the Queen Mary's Lover's Knot Tiara and granting her the badge of the Royal Family Order of Elizabeth II.

 Children

 The couple had residences at Kensington Palace and Highgrove House, near Tetbury.
 On 5 November 1981, Diana's pregnancy was announced.
-In January 1982—12 weeks into the pregnancy—Diana fell down a staircase at Sandringham, suffering some bruising, and the royal gynaecologist George Pinker was summoned from London; the foetus was uninjured.
+In January 1982, twelve weeks into the pregnancy, Diana fell down a staircase at Sandringham, suffering bruising, and the royal gynaecologist George Pinker was summoned from London; the foetus was uninjured.
 Diana later confessed that she had intentionally thrown herself down the stairs because she was feeling "so inadequate".
 On 21 June 1982, she gave birth to the couple's first son, Prince William.
 She subsequently suffered from postpartum depression after her first pregnancy.
-Amidst some media criticism, she decided to take William—who was still a baby—on her first major tours of Australia and New Zealand, and the decision was popularly applauded.
-By her own admission, Diana had not initially intended to take William until Australian prime minister Malcolm Fraser made the suggestion.
+Amid some media criticism, she decided to take William – still a baby – on her first major tours of Australia and New Zealand, and the decision was popularly applauded.
+By her own admission, she had not initially intended to take William until Australian prime minister Malcolm Fraser made the suggestion.

-A second son, Harry, was born on 15 September 1984.
+A second son, Prince Harry, was born on 15 September 1984.
 Diana said she and Charles were closest during her pregnancy with Harry.
 She was aware their second child was a boy, but did not share the knowledge with anyone else, including Charles, who hoped for a girl.

 Diana gave her sons wider experiences than was usual for royal children.
 She rarely deferred to Charles or to the royal family, and was often intransigent when it came to the children.
 She chose their first given names, dismissed a royal family nanny and engaged one of her own choosing, selected their schools and clothing, planned their outings, and took them to school herself as often as her schedule permitted.
 She also organised her public duties around their timetables.
-Diana was reported to have described Harry as "naughty, just like me", and William as "my little wise old man" whom she started to rely on as her confidant by his early teens.
+Diana was reported to have described Harry as "naughty, just like me", and William as "my little wise old man", whom she began to rely on as her confidant by his early teens.